rodrigo-georgian/hackathon-template/{{cookiecutter.project_slug}}/README.md

 _TODO: Describe how to access the instances used for this hackathon and any other necessary tools._

 ## Data
-_TODO: Describe how to access the data used for this hackathon, preferebly through code in src/utils._
+_TODO: Describe how to access the data used for this hackathon, preferably through code in src/utils._

 ## Goals
-_TODO: Describe the goal of this hackathon, preferebly through quatifiable metrics in src/utils._
+_TODO: Describe the goal of this hackathon, preferably through quantifiable metrics in src/utils._

 ## Streams
 _TODO: Describe the main work streams (teams) in this hackathon, try to keep it up to date with changes or additional streams._